2026-05-01 · 9 min read

 pgvector - The PostgreSQL Extension That Changes the Equation

 pgvector is a PostgreSQL extension that adds vector similarity search to an existing relational database.
 Version 0.7.x (Q1 2026) introduced significant performance improvements including parallel HNSW index builds and better memory management during large ingestion jobs.
 If your application already uses PostgreSQL, adding pgvector means zero new infrastructure, zero new operational team skills, and zero additional licensing cost.
+The extension installs with a single SQL command and works on any PostgreSQL 14 or later deployment, including Amazon RDS, Google Cloud SQL, and Supabase.

 Side-by-Side Comparison